shirecoding/RxPipes/README.md

 # RxPipes
-Framework for data-flow programming using RxPY
+A thin wrapper around RxPy for data-flow programming.

 ## Install